 The park offers picnics, clean restrooms, fishing piers, and other recreational activities.
 The park’s hiking trails and cycling tracks are fantastic options.

 Address: 690 13th Ave NE, Minneapolis, MN 55413, United States

-Logan Park is easy to access the park for it is situated in an excellent location as a neighborhood park in Minneapolis, Minnesota.
-The park is recognized as First Ward Park before it was changed and named Logan Park.
+Logan Park is easy to access because it is in an excellent location as a neighborhood park in Minneapolis, Minnesota.
+The park was recognized as First Ward Park before being changed and named Logan Park.

-Its new ad current name “Logan” was derived from the brave, great, and major-general of Union Army Volunteers during the Civil War, John A. Logan.
-The park has a total area of about 68 hectares, which is adequate for every visitor to have his or her own place, do what they want to do, and enjoy the beauty of the park.
+Its new ad, the current name “Logan,” was derived from the brave, great, and major-general of Union Army Volunteers during the Civil War, John A. Logan.
+The park has a total area of about 68 hectares, which is adequate for every visitor to have their place, do what they want, and enjoy the park’s beauty.

-The park has clean and neat restroom facilities, a spacious playground for children, various sports courts, and a good picnic area.
+The park’s background is beautiful, and the park itself and the natural equipped with park features and amenities necessities surround the park.
+The park has clean and neat restroom facilities, a spacious playground for children, sports courts, and a good picnic area.

-Sports games like baseball, basketball, soccer, and tennis were games that can be played in Logan park because it has allocated spaces for playing sports conveniently.
+Sports games like baseball, basketball, soccer, and tennis can be played in Logan Park because it conveniently allocates spaces for playing sports.

 See Related: Best Places to Visit in Minnesota

 Mississippi Gorge Regional Park